 Blogs and Staff Writers: If you would like to submit a smaller piece, we publish blogs on our website every month.
 These pieces are about similar topics but are between 500 and 1000 words in length.
 You can either write as a guest writer or become a staff writer.
 Staff writers are expected to write at least three quality pieces over the course of the year.
 Please note that blog pieces will be selected on a monthly basis.

-The University of Chicago Undergraduate Law Magazine is a student-run publication dedicated to the discussion, analysis, interpretation, and evaluation of a variety of legal issues.
-It aims to provide a better understanding of the law in all of its ambiguities and contradictions in order to reveal how complex compilations of regulatory components can not only serve as reflections of social attitudes towards general ideas of order, agency, consent, power, and choice, but influence the most minute details of everyday life.
+About: Our journal is dedicated to the discussion, analysis, interpretation, and evaluation of legal issues.
+It aims to provide a better understanding of the law in all its ambiguities and contradictions.
+We also seek to demonstrate that the law can serve not only as reflections of social attitudes towards general ideas of order, agency, consent, power, and choice but also can influence the most minute details of everyday life.

 Please direct all submissions, questions, or concerns to email@example.com, and please specify if the piece is a magazine article or a blog post.

 All the best,